polluks/amath/README.md

 Example of usage
 ================

     Open amath in its own window:
     > amath

-Do a calculation in shell (CLI mode):
+    Do a calculation in shell:
     > amath 1.2+1.4

     Get an interactive prompt in shell:
     > amath shell

     Show version string:
     > amath version

     Run regression tests:
     > amath-test test

     Load amath into memory:
     > resident amath pure

 Get more details on usage by visiting the amath wiki:
 * https://github.com/llsth/amath/wiki